-CHDK Firmware 'CHDK 0.9.7-725' Build: Mar 19 2009 23:11:39 Camera: a720 - 100c CHDK will now be running in the background.
+CHDK will now be running in the background.
 Some features are enabled by default, for example, battery and memory indicators.
 However, most features are disabled by default.

-To make changes to how CHDK operates, you start by entering <ALT> mode.
+• To make changes to how CHDK operates, you start by entering <ALT> mode.